 Detailed liability coverage varies based on the plan and insurance provider you go with, but some common types of cases are covered under product liability insurance.

 There are four different types of product liability claims, including:

-- Product defects — If there is a design defect rendering your product is harmful or dangerous from day one, resulting in a product recall or lawsuit from personal injury
+- Product defects / design defects — a product is harmful or dangerous from day one, resulting in a product recall

-- Marketing defect — covers businesses if the warning labels or instructions are ineffective or inadequate
+- Marketing defects — covers businesses if the warning labels or instructions are ineffective or inadequate

-- Manufacturing defect — a manufacturing issue resulted in a dangerous or faulty product
+- Manufacturing defects — a manufacturing issue resulted in a dangerous product

 - Strict liability — a catchall for any other product issues you’re responsible for

 In strict liability cases, consumers have to prove: 1) your product is defective and dangerous 2) it hurt someone or their property while it was being used as intended, and 3) no significant changes were made to the product prior to the incident (i.e., they broke it).

 It’s important to note that product liability insurance covers the manufacturer and those responsible for selling it, such as a third party like a distributor, wholesaler, or retailer.
 A general liability policy does not provide product liability protection.